 In addition to telecommunications and video conferencing facilities, remote messaging and document access is key to effective off-site working.
 But today’s resources go much further than that.
 Companies should ensure that they’re using the full suite of the latest tools to make collaboration as seamless as possible.

 There are many opportunities to communicate in the office, be it for a quick chat or to highlight an issue.
 The right software can provide a similar level of casual interaction.
-Live chat rooms and message boards such as Slack or the Teams app in Office 365 are popular options.
+Live chat rooms and message boards such as Slack or the Teams app in Microsoft 365 are popular options.
 Other leading remote collaboration tools include:

 With in-person interactions brought to a minimum, external workers can also benefit from appropriate adjustments to certain processes.
 It can be as simple as scheduling regular meetings to check in on progress and employee wellness.
 You may also want to change internal reporting procedures.